 Flap – adjusts the camber of the wings, increasing lift.

 Flight Deck – Another term for the cockpit, located at the front of the aircraft where the pilots sit and fly using instrument panels.

 Fuselage – the main body of an aircraft that holds the crew, passengers, and cargo.

 Horizontal Stabilizer – helps maintain stability while in flight.

-Landing Gear – the wheels or pontoons that the aircraft rests on while not in the air.
+Landing Gear – the term for the wheels or pontoons that the aircraft rests on while not in the air.

 Nacelles – the outer casing of an aircraft engine.